shaefelinger/codepedia/src/JS/modules.md

 import importedResources from 'module.js';
 ```

-Notice that the curly braces are gone from the import statement.
+Notice that the import statement has no curly braces .
 This syntax is  shorthand for:

 ```js
 import { default as importedResources } from 'module.js